-The average household size in 2020 was 2.9 persons per household, which.
-This is slightly higher than the 2.8 persons per household in 2010.
-However, In fact, since 1990, the household size has largely stayed the same since 1990.
-This trend is true of Fairfax County and the United States as well.
+The average household size in 2020 was 2.9 persons per household.
+This is slightly higher than 2.8 persons per household in 2010.
+However, since 1990, the household size has largely stayed the same.
+This is true of Fairfax County and the United States as well.

-As in previous years, the majority of households in Vienna are occupied by are married couples households, comprising 69.4% of all households in 2022.
-Non-family households-those who contain one or more people living in the same household who are not related to the householder by either birth, marriage, or adoption-Non-family households account for 19.6% of all households, while the remaining 11.0% are either female or male householders with no spouse present.
+As in previous years, the majority of households in Vienna are married couple households, comprising 69.4% of all households in 2022.
+Non-family households account for 19.6% of all households, while the remaining 11.0% are either female or male householders with no spouse present.